Business rates

 Do I need to pay business rates?

-• you qualify for Small Business Rate Relief, or
+• You qualify for Small Business Rate Relief, or;

-• for bed and breakfast:
+• For bed and breakfast:

--you do not intend to offer short-stay accommodation to more than six people simultaneously, and;
+• You do not intend to offer short-stay accommodation to more than six people simultaneously, and;

--you (the owner) occupy part of the property as your only or main home, and;
+• You (the owner) occupy part of the property as your only or main home, and;

-- letting out the rooms is subsidiary to the use of the rest of the house as your home (‘subsidiary’ is based on factors such as the length of your season, the scale of modifications undertaken for guests and the proportion of the house you occupy).
+• Letting out the rooms is subsidiary to the use of the rest of the house as your home (‘subsidiary’ is based on factors such as the length of your season, the scale of modifications undertaken for guests, and the proportion of the house you occupy).
 For example, if you only let two of six bedrooms in your property as a bed and breakfast, business rates are unlikely to apply.
 However, if you let four of your six bedrooms, you will probably have to pay business rates.
 Your local authority will be able to advise you.

 Note: if you have to pay business rates, but use your property for business and domestic purposes (a composite hereditament), it is only the part you use for business purposes that is subject to business rates.
 The domestic accommodation is liable to council tax.
 Where parts of a house have a shared use, such as a kitchen or dining room, the Valuation Officer will visit the property and assess the amount to be paid (see below).